antononcube/MathematicaVsR/Projects/BrowsingDataWithChernoffFaces/README.md

    - This both helps and optimizes the data browsing.

 2. Showing a legend table for the correspondence between face features and data columns.
-   - Very useful to have if we want to interpret the individual faces not just to visualy group or cluster them.
+   - Very useful to have if we want to interpret the individual faces not just to visually group or cluster them.

 3. Plot labels for the faces derived from the categorical variables.

 4. Coloring the faces according to row values or unique labels.
+   - The R package "aplpack" does face coloring according to averages of the value subsets,
-   - This is done in the R package "aplpack" so it had to be made in the Mathematica part too.
+   - so it had to be made for the Mathematica part of the project too.
-   - The face coloring does make the visualization more engaging, and
+   - The face coloring does make the visualizations more engaging, and
-   - it is sometimes very useful with done according to the values of the categorical variables.
+   - it is sometimes very useful if done according to the values of the categorical variables.

 5. Showing a legend of faces based on statistics over the entire dataset.
 (E.g. median face.)
    - The (abstract of) article [7] says that people comprehend Chernoff faces collections better by examining the relative differences.